zhaque44/vegeta-performance-tests/README.md

 ### Vegeta

-The tests will be written in [Vegeta](https://github.com/tsenart/vegeta/blob/master/README.md).
-Vegeta is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
-It can be used both as a command line utility and a library.
+[Vegeta](https://github.com/tsenart/vegeta/blob/master/README.md) is a versatile load testing tool which can be used both as a command line utility and a library.

 The key vegeta features I enjoy are: